olsk/OLSKDecor/README.md

 # OLSKDecor

 Collection of styles powering various [OLSK](https://github.com/olsk/) modules.
+See a demo at `index.html` or https://olsk.github.io/OLSKDecor/.

 ## Setup